Circus Juventas: Facilities

 Circus Juventas's big top is located in the Highland Park neighborhood of Saint Paul, Minnesota.
 It stands 40 ft tall and encompasses 21000 sqft of floor space built on concrete slab.
 The structure is supported by an aluminum frame and covered with flame-resistant vinyl-coated cloth.
 The building's 1000 sqft lobby space was designed by Locus Architecture, Ltd., of Minneapolis.
 The firm connected texteline fabric (often used for awnings) to the system of catwalks and supports to help "the lobby act...as an immersion tank, rather than a threshold, to introduce spectators to the illusion of the world of circus."
 Although Locus was still installing the fabric within hours of the circus's gala opening, the company won one of the 10 honor awards distributed in 2002 by the Minnesota branch of the American Institute of Architects for their design.
-The circus school's original bleachers could seat 1,200 audiencemembers.
+The circus school's original bleachers could seat 1,200 audience members.